Stell0/apicall-freepbx/README.md

-Response is JSON and is sent to NextMessageWebhookUrl if it is setted, CallStatusWebhookUrl otherwise.
+Response is JSON and is sent to NextMessageWebhookUrl if it is setted.
 It has:

 ContactId: same ContactId given in POST